 Your agents quit their jobs when they don’t get the coaching they need.

-Gallup found that 75 percent of the reasons employees voluntarily leave their jobs relate to how their boss manages, like: career advancement or promotional opportunities, management and the general work environment, or lack of fit for the job, to name a few.
-That means if you have a team of 20 agents, you have the power to save 15 of those agents from dumping the contents of their desk drawers into a cardboard box, grabbing their freshly-potted desk plant, and leaving for good.
+That means if you’re running a contact center with a team of 20 agents, you have the power to save 15 of those agents from dumping the contents of their desk drawers into a cardboard box, grabbing their freshly-potted desk plant, and leaving for good.

 Your job as a manager, and a coach, is to bring out each of your agent’s highest potential.
-But that means something different for every agent.
+But that means something different for each agent.
 Sometimes you’ll grow agents to move through the ranks of your contact center, and other times you’ll find out agents would be a better fit in a different part of your company (or elsewhere).
-Career paths look different, and agents’ daily jobs look different.
+Career paths look different, and how agents approach their work each day is different.
 It’s up to you to create a positive environment for your team, and to make sure their roles are tailored to them and how they work.

-We’ve come up with a few methods (with examples) of ways you can coach better in your contact center.
-Check them out, and spin them into something new to shake up your contact center coaching.
+We’ve come up with a few ways (and examples) to help you coach better in your contact center.
+Check them out and spin them into something new to shake up your contact center coaching methods.

 10 Methods for Better Contact Center Coaching

-(New bonus resource!
-Your Call Center Manager Playbook with go-to tips and dozens of stats to better your coaching.)
+Bonus resource!
+Jump to Your Call Center Manager Playbook with go-to tips and dozens of stats to improve your contact center coaching methods.

-Have a standing appointment weekly, bi-monthly, or monthly for these meetings, and let your agents drive the conversation.
+Have a standing appointment weekly, bi-monthly, or monthly for meetings with each of your team members – and your agents drive the conversation.
 This is a time for your agents to bring concerns or questions to the table, and to talk about where they need help.

-Optimize the meeting invitation beforehand, so agents have regular reminders on what to think up before coming to the meeting.
+Optimize the meeting invite before each convo, so agents have regular reminders on what to think up before coming to the meeting.
 Use timeboxing to guide the meeting, but don’t worry too much about going outside the lines.
 As long as your agents hit all the points you need to cover, let the conversation flow organically.
 Here’s an example of how OfficeVibe uses timeboxing to set some basic guidelines for the meeting.

 2. Lead team meetings.

-There are certain cringe-worthy words that raise anxiety in your contact center.
+Certain cringe-worthy words raise stress levels in your contact center.
+When you use words with negative connotation, it puts agents on the defense – even when they’ve done nothing wrong.
 Be aware of how your words affect your agents, and shift your language to be more constructive and positive.
 Even when you have to talk about ways your agents can improve, be tactful about the words you choose.
 Below are three examples of simple word changes you can make to operate a less-stressed zone.